oupirum/HttpRequest.java/ReadMe.txt

-Class for sending GET & POST requests by Java/Android
+Class for sending GET & POST requests by Java

  * How to use:
 String url = "http://site.net/huita.php";